Uditharnal/sales_analysis/README.md

-# sales_analysis
+# Sales_Analysis
-Data analysis project exploring trends, KPIs, and insights from retail sales data using Excel, SQL, and visualization tools
+A complete data analysis project using sales data — from cleaning to visualization.A complete data analysis project using sales data — from cleaning to visualization.